Buying a Denver Home? Your Financing Strategy Matters More Than Your Offer Price.

 The Chen family relocated from Austin to Denver for a tech job.
 They needed to close in 30 days to start on time.
 Their Austin lender said 45 days minimum.
 Bobby got them pre-approved in 24 hours, found a lender who could close in 21 days, and coordinated the financing with their Austin home sale proceeds.
 Closed on a $580K home in Arvada on schedule.

 Linda received $175K from her divorce settlement and needed a fresh start.
 At 52, on a single income of $85K, she wasn’t sure what she could afford.
-Bobby ran the numbers — $175K down on a $520K home in Centennial, conventional loan at $345K, monthly payment of $2,450.
-Affordable on her income with room to breathe.
+Bobby ran the numbers — $175K down on a $520K home in Centennial, conventional loan at $345K.
+Her monthly payment came in comfortably within her single-income budget, with room to breathe.

 The Garcias in Green Valley Ranch outgrew their 3-bedroom starter.
 Bobby structured a plan: HELOC on their current home for the down payment on a $650K 5-bedroom in Central Park, then sold the GVR house after moving in.
 No bridge loan.
 No contingent offer.
 They bought like a cash buyer and sold on their own timeline.